Ryamer/Ryamer-Network/UI/docs/Peering/Policy.md

 * BGP MD5 is not required but can use it if necessary.

 * For private peering, we require a minimum of 10gbps connection and must be exchanging at least 500mbps of traffic measured at the 95th% over a span of 1 week.
+You are responsible for the costs associated with the PNI, unless prior agreed to shared the cost.

 * Please ensure that your peeringDB entry is up to date with accurate peering limits.